 A multi-purpose outpost for a well-traveled New York entrepreneur and collector, this loft was conceived as a flexible environment suitable for use as a private study as well as for business meetings and the occasional party.
 Champalimaud minimized the disruption of the open space of this classic 19th-century loft, separating workspaces but maintaining a visual flow.
 The high ceilings emphasize the floor-to-ceiling natural light that showcases a curated collection of antique furniture and contemporary art.
 Aubergine lacquered millwork and blackened steel and glass partitions define the state-of-the-art conference space and frame interior views.
 The mood is masculine, industrial, and personal – a refined gentleman’s study with a modern sensibility.

 Each year, nearly four million visitors flock to the UNESCO World Heritage Site, The City of Bath, to enjoy its historic architecture and soak in its healing thermal waters.
 The new 100-room Gainsborough Hotel is a conversion of a 19th Century Royal Hospital in the heart of the City and features unique, direct access to Bath’s thermal waters through three therapeutic pools.
-The owner, YTL Hotels, a loyal Champalimaud client, commissioned an adaptive re-use with a goal of creating elegant interiors and a luxurious Spa Village that remained faithful to the city’s Roman origins and bathing tradition.
-During construction of the 14,000-square-foot Spa Village baths, ancient mosaics were uncovered and became a design inspiration.
+The owner, YTL Hotels, a loyal Champalimaud client, commissioned adaptive reuse with the goal of creating elegant interiors and a luxurious Spa Village that remained faithful to the city’s Roman origins and bathing tradition.
+During the construction of the 14,000 square-foot Spa Village baths, ancient mosaics were uncovered and became a design inspiration.
 In this truly timeless environment, guests relax in the light-filled atrium and enjoy the healing waters.

 A desire to create a hyper-social dining experience sits at the heart of the redesign of Butcher’s Block – the hotel’s buzzing steak house.
 Imagined with a multitude of seating arrangements, the space will cater to diners of all types.
 As a whole, the restaurant is stout-hearted and robust.

 The Library Bar, an intimate gathering place inside the landmark Rittenhouse Hotel, is named for its carefully curated collection of books and fine art.
-Located just off the lobby, the bar was newly built as part of $10 million revitalization of the property, owned by Philadelphia-based Hersha Hospitality Trust.
-A sophisticated cocktail destination for travelers and local businesspeople, the 20-seat bar is designed to balance old and new elements to create a setting that is sleek but with a patina that evokes the property’s history and location on the famous square designed by Beaux Arts architect Paul Cret.
-Dark paneled wood, herringbone-patterned stained oak floors, and golden leather barstools create a fitting backdrop for memorable conversation, while the shelves of books evoke the dedication to learning of the late 18th century scientist and inventor David Rittenhouse, the hotel’s namesake, who was the first director of the U.S. Mint.
+Located just off the lobby, the bar was newly built as part of a $10 million revitalization, owned by Philadelphia-based Hersha Hospitality Trust.
+A sophisticated cocktail destination for travelers and local businesspeople, the 20-seat bar is designed to balance old and new elements to create a setting that is sleek but with a patina that evokes the property’s history and location on the famous square designed by Beaux-Arts architect Paul Cret.
+Dark paneled wood, herringbone-patterned stained oak floors, and golden leather barstools create a fitting backdrop for memorable conversation, while the shelves of books evoke the dedication to learning of the late 18th-century scientist and inventor David Rittenhouse, the hotel’s namesake, who was the first director of the U.S. Mint.

 When beloved Tocqueville Restaurant outgrew its initial home, husband-and-wife restaurateurs, Marco Moreira and Jo-Ann Makovitzky sought out Champalimaud to design their new eatery.
 Guests enter through an intimate lounge with smoked mirrors and a wenge and onyx bar into a dramatic and soaring main dining room.
 The grand, double-story space features hand-glazed walls, a fabric-paneled mezzanine, and a Juliet balcony for private dining.
 The space is serene and romantic allowing guests to focus on their companions and the cuisine.